877-852-8463CareersLocationsPatient PortalRequest Appointment

 Improved Vision

 Alcon AcrySof® IQ Vivity® Lenses bring you more reliable intermediate and up-close vision as well as fewer light-related vision problems.
-The advancements are provided by the X-Wave Technology.
+The advancements are provided by X-Wave Technology.

 X-Wave™ Technology